FAQs

 How much does it cost?

-Under the IAM’s Roadsmart program, a one-off payment of £175 includes a year’s membership of CAM, a year’s membership of the IAM, a copy of the Advanced Rider Course logbook and the test fee.
-Our observers, who are all unpaid volunteers, will provide you with as much training time as you want or need for just a few pounds petrol money per run.
+Under the IAM’s Roadsmart program, a one-off payment of £215 includes a year’s membership of CAM, a year’s membership of the IAM, a copy of the Advanced Rider Course logbook and the Test fee.
+Our Observers, who are all unpaid volunteers, will provide you with as much training time as you want or need for just a few pounds petrol money per run

 Do I have to pay up front?

-No, there’s no need to pay up front if you’re not sure: visit the Contact Us page to arrange a trial session with one of our observers instead.
+No. We appreciate it’s quite a commitment: if you’re in doubt then head across to our Contact Us page and request a Taster Ride with one of our Senior Observers instead.
 Most riders enjoy the experience, but if it’s not for you then you won’t have lost anything

 Do I save money on insurance?